Your life is collapsing into chaos, your entire world caving in on top of you.

 Perhaps your turmoil conflicts with your main calling.
 Often we feel overwhelmed when our beliefs clash with our core values.

 For example, you need to finish a report for your boss by end of day.
 But your daughter’s dance recital is tonight, and you have to leave early.
 You anguish over this dilemma.

 You might value family over work.

-Or you might fret over providing for your family, which really throws you for a loop.
-Suddenly, family and work are on a par.
+Or you might fret over providing for your family, which really throws you in a loop.
+Suddenly, family and work are on par.

 What if you feel horrible because you’d much prefer to finish the report?

 Do you know your main values?

 Once you understand yourself better, these inner battles become easier to spot and resolve.

 As you learn to live impeccably, you learn to surf the waves of inner conflict without getting caught up in the tsunami.

 Now that you’ve simplified your outer and inner realms and increased your self-awareness, it’s time to identify the more subtle tricks we play on ourselves.